Belarue13/lethalcompanycetable/README.md

 # LethalCompanyCETable
 A cheat engine table for Lethal Company.
 I will continue to work on this as time goes on (given I still play the game).
-So far I have a money pointer so you can change your money in game and a host only Stamina Pointer.
+So far I have a money pointer so you can change your money in game and a health pointe r.

 The Money pointer seems to work even if you are not host, though it seems a little buggy.

-The Stamina pointer is not mine, credit to whoever found it.
-It is host only though.

-Until I find out how to remove a file from this repository, there will be multiple: the one that has money in the name is just the money table, the pep one has both money and stamina.
+The Health pointer should work even when not the host.
+It does NOT prevent 1-hit kill events.

 # How To Run